ConnorBP/pixel-intelligence/README.md

 ​		**Acceptance Criteria:**

-​		When the user opens the editor,  a messege apeers asking for user to choose the canvas size.
+​		When the user opens the editor,  a message appears asking for user to choose the canvas size.

-​		The options should range between 8x8 to 64x62 pixels.
+​		The options should range between 8x8 to 64x64 pixels.

 ​		A default size is 16x16 for first-time user.